You ask and Eney gets it done. Meet a Computerbeing. Learn More

 Regardless of whether you choose to have a pop-up blocker toggled on or off in a given moment, it's useful to have another tool at your disposal to ensure your online safety at all times.

 I never used a VPN until a few years ago, but now it's become a habit that I haven't broken.
-When I realized how much value a VPN had on my private browsing and security, I just never looked back.
+When I realized how much value a VPN had in my private browsing and security, I just never looked back.

-I find that it provides the quickest and most seamless way to avoid any harmful pop-ups and protect my personal information — all I do is tap the button and it’ll assign me a new IP address.
+I find that it provides the quickest and most seamless way to avoid any harmful pop-ups and malware and protect my personal information — all I do is tap the button and it’ll assign me a new IP address.
 Or, I can choose my own server location from the list, which will also tell me which location is fastest.

 This app has some cool extras like a strict no-log policy and a built-in Kill Switch that'll kick me off the internet if my VPN gets disconnected.
 It's definitely a must-have for anyone.